 For further information, please see ‘Clinical treatments’ in the Treatments for mental health issues guide.

 When people are unwell it is common for them to feel that the whole world is against them.
-The first step in encouraging someone to accept help is to acknowledge their fears, even though you may not feel the causes are real.
+The first step in encouraging someone to accept help is to acknowledge their fears, anxiety or other emotions, even if you are struggling to understand why they feel that way.

 When people are suicidal they can often feel helpless and unmotivated.
 Offering to assist someone in seeking help – by making an appointment or driving them there, for example – can make it seem that little bit easier to get help.